Should the sedition regulation be scrapped?

 Ask no questions

-Draconian legal guidelines, including the Section 124-A, only serve to offer a felony veneer to the regime’s persecution of voices and movements against oppression by casting them as anti-national.
+Draconian legal guidelines, including Section 124-A, only serve to offer a felony veneer to the regime’s persecution of voices and movements against oppression by casting them as anti-national.

 Jessica J. Underwood